php-cache/documentation/docs/tagging.md

 $pool->getItem('tobias')->isHit(); // false
 ```

-To clear the cache you may do like this:
+You can clear the cache like so:

 ```php